-Thales has been awarded the contract to supply a new generation of UK passport.
-The new blue non-EU electronic passport would be gradually introduced from 2020.
+Thales has been awarded the contract to supply a new generation of UK passports.
+The new blue non-EU electronic passport has been gradually introduced since 2020.

-The new British passport will integrate for the first time a polycarbonate data page and include new security features developed by Thales.
+The new British passport integrates for the first time a polycarbonate data page and includes new security features developed by Thales.

 Discover some of the major changes impacting the new travel document.

-The new blue-cover UK passport will be one of the most technically advanced passports in the world.
+The new blue-cover UK passport is one of the most technically advanced passports in the world.

 Setting new standards in the fight against fraud.